 The flow of electricity in a DC system is one-directional.
 In AC, the flow of energy alternates.
 Thomas Edison was the developer of the DC system, which is simpler.
 Nikola Tesla developed the AC system, which is more efficient.

-Confused about Recycling?Check out the EPA website to learn how to recyle properly.
+Confused about Recycling?Check out these websites to learn how to recyle properly:

 See Ringwood's graphic about what we can recyle at the town's recycling center.